Prag8855/aab/content/glossary/Anmeldebestätigung.md

     guides/german-banks-no-address.md
 ---

 A registration certificate (*Anmeldebestätigung* or *Meldebestätigung*) proves that you live at a certain address.

-![Meldebestätigung issued in Berlin](/images/Meldebescheinigung_Berlin.jpg "A Meldebestätigung issued in Berlin")

 You get an *Anmeldebestätigung* when you register your address (the *[[Anmeldung]]*).
 You get it during the appointment.

+![Meldebestätigung issued in Berlin](/images/Meldebescheinigung_Berlin.jpg "A Meldebestätigung issued in Berlin")

-You need an *Anmeldebestätigung* to open a bank account, get a cellphone contract, and many other things.
+You might need an *Anmeldebestätigung* to [open a bank account](/guides/first-bank-account-in-germany), get a cellphone contract, and [many other things](/guides/anmeldung-in-english-berlin#why-you-must-register-your-address).

 **[How to register your address ➞](/guides/anmeldung-in-english-berlin)**